sharvas/fillit/README.md

 ## Usage

-To compile, run `make` This will compile `fillit`.
-Execute with a 'map' as a parameter.
+To compile, run `make` and this will compile `fillit`.
+Execute with a 'map' as a parameter or run without any parameter to see the usage.

 ```console
 $> ./fillit test_files/valid_26tets